“Women, particularly during the menopause transition,

 If you think you have shingles, it may be in your best interest to choose to talk to your health care provider about this.

-In Shingles: Symptoms & Causes – Symptoms: When To See A Doctor the (United States) Mayo Clinic elaborate on:
+In Shingles: Symptoms & Causes – Symptoms: When To See A Doctor the (United States) Mayo Clinic explain:

 “Contact your health care provider as soon as possible if you suspect shingles, especially in the following situations: